andela-technology/qualified-docs/content/integrations/sso.md

 Your users should initially login through your identity provider's portal.
 Once this is done, a cookie to your application specific login URL will be set for each user, which makes it possible for them to login via the login page.
 They will simply need to click "SSO LOG IN".

 ## SCIM Integration with Okta
-Qualified currently supports SCIM User provisioning with Okta, creating team members on your Qualified team for any Okta users who have the integration assigned to them.
+Qualified currently supports SCIM User provisioning with Okta as a paid feature, creating team members and managing on your Qualified team for any Okta users who have the integration assigned to them.

 ### Features
 The following provisioning features are supported by Qualified: